Physicians prescribe Percocet to relieve moderate to severe pain. It is a combination medication that contains oxycodone and acetaminophen.

 Sometimes, you might come across Percocet pills that are blue and round, but even if you believe that a pill is a Percocet, it may be something entirely different.
 Therefore, you must be careful before you ingest pills that you believe to be Percocet.

-The Drug Enforcement Administration (DEA) reported that counterfeit Percocet pills have been coming into the illegal drug market, and they caused several overdoses that led to deaths.
-DEA Special Agent in Charge Richard Salter Jr. stated that if your Percocet was not prescribed by a physician and obtained from a pharmacy, it is highly likely that the pills you are taking are counterfeits.
+The Drug Enforcement Administration (DEA) reported that counterfeit Percocet pills have been coming into the illegal drug market, and they have caused several overdoses that led to deaths.
+DEA Special Agent, Charge Richard Salter Jr., stated that if your Percocet was not prescribed by a physician and obtained from a pharmacy, it is highly likely that the pills you are taking are counterfeits.
 The authorities issued a public safety alert because of the prevalence of these counterfeit pills.
 Many people believed that they were purchasing yellow Percocet that turned out to be counterfeit.

-In Minnesota, this menace of counterfeit pills began around 2018, and the number of these pills has been increasing every year since.
+In Minnesota, this menace of counterfeit pills began around 2018, and the number of these pills has been increasing every year.
 Many of these counterfeit drugs were laced with fentanyl.
-It is extremely dangerous if the user is unaware that fentanyl, which may be 100 times more powerful than morphine, is in the medication.
+It is extremely dangerous if the user is unaware that fentanyl, which is 100 times more powerful than morphine, is in the medication.
 Several people believed that they were purchasing oxycodone, but the drug also contained fentanyl.

 What Is Fentanyl?

 Fentanyl is a synthetic opioid intended to relieve pain due to cancer.
 Therefore, it is very strong.
 In fact, this medication is 50 to 100 times stronger than morphine.
 Manufacturers make fentanyl lozenges or transdermal patches, but dealers turn these into a form that they can easily mix with other drugs.
 They do this so that they can increase the effects that their clients obtain from Percocet and other drugs.